 But this is not a logical reason to attack parents just for wanting to be parents.

 When we’re attacked by people who think we’re not being the right kind of women for not building babies in our wombs, we make any number of assumptions about the people who are angry with us, because we honestly can’t fathom why our decision, which has nothing to do with anyone but us, is one they feel justified to criticize.
-Some of the assumptions we make about those people:
+Some of the assumptions we make about those people (some may be on target, some may not):

 1.They have antiquated notions about what a woman’s role “should” be